eilon96/RGNMR/README.md

 # RGNMR
 This repository contains the `python` implementation of `RGNMR` (Robust Gauss-Newton Matrix Recovery Method).
+`RGNMR` is a robust to outliers matrix completion method.
 ## Usage
 To get familiar with `RGNMR` you can start by opening this notebook: